danielabar/python-pluralsight/README.md

 Mutable mappings of keys to values.

-Dict literals `{k1: v1, k2: v2}`.
+Dict literals delimited by curly braces and contain comma separated key-value pairs `{k1: v1, k2: v2}`.

 Items can be retrieved and assigned by key using square brackets:

 ```python
 >>> d = {'alice': '123', 'bob': '456'}